 I know what you are thinking, “woh fancy pants, a home gym?”
 To clarify, 95% of the things we own are from Craiglist so by “on the search” I really do mean “search.”
 Our top price point was insultingly low but given our unique combination of laziness and desire to exercise, having the equipment in our house was necessary so we kept on our eyes on the interwebs.

 We found a reasonably priced elliptical at a gym that was going out of business, and went there to find an abandoned warehouse and circling police cruisers… We stuck around this situation longer than you would have liked us to before fleeing the scene ellipticalless.

-But the internet came through and we found an elliptical for sale at someone’s house.
-Picking it up wasn’t a big problem because at this point we still owned a very family unfriendly pickup truck.
+The internet came through though and we found an elliptical for sale at someone’s house.
+Picking it up wasn’t a big problem because at this point we still owned a very family-unfriendly pickup truck.

 But getting the elliptical into our house really tested the “for worse” part of our vows and proved that our marriage will endure.

 It was January in New England so in a shocking twist, the ground was covered in a couple inches of ice snow.
 The kind that doesn’t really know what kind of precipitation it wants to be, but does know that it wants to kill you.